Fan Service Assemble!1 of 15

-And sticking with the theme, Chris Evans appears to be moving on and may be taking Cap with him.
+And sticking with the theme, Chris Evans may or may not be moving on and may or may not be taking Cap with him.
 Did he and Sharon Carter make out in front of the Volkswagen Beetle for no reason at all?
 Follow it up!!!

 Of all the still-waiting-for-in-introduction moments that have yet to occur (Dr. Strange meeting most of the Avengers/Earthbound heroes) the potential biggest of which is Spider-Man and the Hulk’s first icon-to-icon encounter.
 Remember, Hulk wasn’t there for Civil War, so these two Marvel giants should get a significant moment or two together on screen.